magepages/mpdocs/docs/customer-approval/index.md

 - **Recipient(s)**:
   - Enter the email who receives the notification when the customer registers the account.
-  - You can enter multiple email recipients at the same time and Seperated by commas.
+  - You can enter multiple email recipients at the same time and they must be separated by commas.

 #### 1.3.
-Customer Nofitication Email
+Customer Notification Email

 ![Imgur](https://i.imgur.com/mtz1lLo.png)